manu-j3400/A.C.I.D/README.md

 ---

-## 🏗️ Architecture

-The project is divided into four distinct phases:

-1. **Ingestion:** Scans directories, deduplicates files, and handles structural parsing.
-2. **Normalization:** Rewrites code into a generic format to focus on logic rather than naming conventions.
-3. **Featurization:** Extracts node counts to create a high-dimensional representation of the code.
-4. **Classification:** Utilizes a **Random Forest Classifier** to distinguish between benign logic and malicious injections.

----

 ## 📊 Data Visualization

 The pipeline converts Python functions into a numerical matrix.
 Below is an example of the "Structural DNA" extracted by the system: